JakeCavaiani/DoD_Discharge/README.md

   - POKE: 6/4/20 ~14:30 to 10/14/20 ~17:00
   - STRT: 6/17/20 16:30 to 10/13/20 ~13:30
   - VAUL: 6/5/20 16:00 to 10/14/20 ~ 12:30
+- Checks at end of Rmarkdown:
+  - Plot of length of timesteps for all sites: 15 minutes
+  - Plot of missing values for all sites: no gaps!

 **2021 Q**
 - Raw PT input time zone: GMT - 8